Rats are common, intelligent, social animals. They can feed on growing and stored fruits and vegetables.

 Accidental poisoning of non-target animals is illegal.
 Poison rodenticide baits can be used in an attempt to control some rodents.
 It is recommended that if this option is considered The Campaign for Responsible Rodenticide Use (CRRU) code for best practice is followed.

 Dead animals should be disposed of by burying them or placing the corpses in a polythene bag in the dustbin.
 Always wear rubber gloves when handling traps or dead rats.
-Poisoned rats will however, often crawl to an inaccessible place to die, this can result in an unpleasant odour and after a few weeks a large number of blowflies.
+Poisoned rats will however, often crawl to an inaccessible place to die, this can result in an unpleasant odour and after a few weeks and a large number of bluebottle, greenbottle and blowflies.

 Rats have complex social structures and are adaptable and intelligent animals.
 They breed all year with females having up to five litters a year.
 The average litter has seven young but as many as 14 have been recorded.
 More information on these animals from the mammal society.